nlivaic/SparkRoseDigital.Template/source/readme.md

 Command must be executed from solution root folder using Powershell.
 You will notice it is executing from a Docker container and Docker compose - the reason is this way there is only one `.env` which can be shared by all executeable projects in the solution (`Ąpi`, `Migrations`, `WorkerServices`).

     ./migrate.ps1

-# Working with the template

-It is important to keep the `.template.config` folder where it is. `.nuspec` file also must be kept in the same location as it is now.

-## Commands

-When making changes to the template, execute the commands below.
-Don't forget to bump version in `/source/.template.config/template.json` and `/SparkRoseDigital.Template.nuspec`.
-Now, first you need to download `nuget.exe` to a folder above the template folder.
-Then start executing below commands.

-Package the template:

-    ./nuget.exe pack ./<template_folder>/SparkRoseDigital.Template.nuspec -OutputDirectory ./SparkRoseDigital.Template.NugetPackage/nupkg -NoDefaultExcludes

-Install from the local NuGet package file (do this only for testing purposes):

-    dotnet new --install ./SparkRoseDigital.Template.NugetPackage/nupkg/SparkRoseDigital.Template.<version>.nupkg

-Push to Nuget (find the api key in the vault):

-    dotnet nuget push ./SparkRoseDigital.Template.NugetPackage/nupkg/SparkRoseDigital.Template.<version>.nupkg --api-key <api_key> --source https://api.nuget.org/v3/index.json

-Install the template from NuGet feed (get the below command from NuGet template entry):

-    dotnet new --install SparkRoseDigital.Template::<version>